usman583/my-testing-git/README.md

 # my-testing-git
 Author: Usman
 <br/>
-This is make for learning github
+This is make for learning github (Muhammad Usman)